keycache/spell-bound/TASKS.md

 * [ ] Consider using:

   * Icons (audio, checkmark, cross, etc.)
-  * Progress bar or visual for current question
+  * Progress bar or visual for current question (Removed intentionally after iteration – using simple counter only)
 * [ ] Ensure accessibility for younger users

 ---